AdamTheCanadian/my_cs_degree/readme.md

   - If the load factor goes up the chance of collisions goes up
     - Slower -> bad
   - If load approaches 0.7 good idea to resize

+## Breadth First Search / Dijkstra (TODO)

+Need to implement examples and solutions for these two, studied them but need to find easy examples

+## Greedy Algorithms

+- At each step you pick the locally optimal solution
+  - Stealing three items from a store, can only fit N pounds
+    - Find the most expensive item that fits
+    - Find the next most expensive item that fits
+    - Repeat